 It's good to take advantage of baby's first few hours of life to start breastfeeding.
 After these first few hours have passed, the baby will enter a rest and recovery period during which her reflexes will "hibernate" for a few hours.
-The first feeding will be etched in baby's memory and will help her recall what to do next time.

 If your baby isn't ready to start nursing, it's a good idea to stimulate your breasts as soon as possible after giving birth to help start milk production (see How to express milk by hand, page 455).
 You can express milk in a spoon and offer it to your baby, placing a few drops on her lips at a time.